 The sidebar on the left replaces the old report picker, and also contains two new features:

 - You can Choose a timeframe for your reports

 - The most recently played decks for a class are automatically displayed

 Within the Timeframe dropdown, you will see some options as well as a number displayed next to each.
-The number represents the number of plays for each timeframe.
-This feature is great for teachers wanting to see performance on the same material over time or who need a snapshot on a particular day.
+This number represents the number of plays for each timeframe.
+This allows you to see performance on the same material over time.

 Click to select the timeframe for the report.

 The Classrooms dropdown will show your classes.
 Choose one to view the report for that class.

 Recent decks for the class and time frame will automatically show below the search bar.
 You can also search for a specific deck using search.

 You can select one or multiple decks from this view.